CannaKing/CannaKing/index.md

 ## Welcome to Canna King Extracts!
 We specialize in high quaility extracts and bud.

-We are based in Atlanta, but all products are made and sols in norcal, only at licensed dispensaries.
+We are based in Atlanta, but all products are made in norcal, only at licensed dispensaries.

 We are a newer company and we have a long way to go, but all support is appriciated.